MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 # Change your SharePoint domain name

 It's now possible to change the SharePoint domain name for your organization in Microsoft 365.
-For example, if the name of your organization changes from "Contoso" to "Fourth Coffee," you can change  *contoso.sharepoint.com*  to  *fourthcoffee.sharepoint.com*.
+For example, if the name of your organization changes from "Contoso" to "Fourth Coffee," you can change `contoso.sharepoint.com`  to  `fourthcoffee.sharepoint.com`.

 > [!NOTE]
 > This preview is rolling out to organizations with the fewest sites first.
 It might not be available yet for your organization.
-This change affects only SharePoint and OneDrive URLs.
+This feature isn't available for organizations that have set up Multi-geo.<br><br>This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.
-For info about changing a site address, for example, from *https://contoso.sharepoint.com/sites/sample1* to  *https://contoso.sharepoint.com/sites/sample2*, see [Change a site address](change-site-address.md).
-This feature isn't available for organizations that have set up Multi-geo.
+For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).

 ## Limitations